Close Menu

 While self-hosting a service like SearXNG is the most robust solution, it’s also the most technically demanding.
 For most users, sticking with the methods in this guide is more than sufficient.

-7. FAQs about blocking AI overview from searches
+7. FAQs about How to block AI overview from searches

 Here are some of the most common questions I get about this topic, answered directly.